Kakkothikkavile Appooppan Thaadikal

-The film is pictured in rural locations such as Pandalam, Kudassanad and Venmony.
-The film includes many sequences in school settings and gypsy life.
+The film is pictured in rural locations, such as Pandalam, Kudassanad, and Venmony.
+It includes many sequences in school settings and of gypsy life.
 The film was a sleeper hit at the box office.
 Revathi won the Filmfare Award for Best Actress for her performance in this film.
+The movie wasn't a commercial success when it was released, but it got a huge fan following after becoming available on Cassette / CD and when it came on TV.

 Plot

 The film is about two sisters who were separated in early childhood.
-One day, a beggar (V. K. Sreeraman) comes to their house and asks for some water.
-Leaving the young sister (Raasi) in the courtyard, the elder sister (Kaveri) goes to fetch water and returns to find the beggar vanished along with her sister.
+One day, a beggar comes to their house and asks for some water.
+Leaving the young sister in the courtyard, the elder sister goes to fetch water and returns to find the beggar vanished along with her sister.

 The second part of the film progresses through the life of a schoolboy, Murali, who is scoffed at in his school because of his poor background.
 One day, Murali skips his studies and runs away with some gypsies.
-He becomes good friends with a gypsy girl whom he names Kakkothi (Revathi), after a local legend.
+He becomes good friends with a gypsy girl whom he names Kakkothi, after a local legend.
 Kakkothi is being hunted by a beggar who wants her for his nefarious purposes.
-In the meantime, Murali's school teacher Valsala (Ambika) enquires about Murali's background and recognizes his pitiable condition.
+In the meantime, Murali's school teacher Valsala enquires about Murali's background and recognizes his pitiable condition.

-One day, the school teacher finds him and persuades him to stay at her own house and study.
+One day, the school teacher finds him and persuades him to stay at her house and study.
 Later, Kakkothi comes across Murali and insists that as a friend, he should stay with her.
 After their tents are raided, Murali convinces her of the goodness of his school teacher and takes her to the teacher's house.
 On seeing the teacher's house, Kakkothi reminisces about her past.
 She finds her own childhood photo in the house.
 She was in fact the girl kidnapped by the beggar years ago.
 Frantic, she then runs away from the house.
 The beggar who is hunting her closes in on her.
 Just like the Kakkothi legend, she kills the beggar in self-protection.
-Both the sisters recognize each other and embrace in joy.
+Both sisters recognize each other and embrace in joy.